Fosowl/Fosowl/README.md

 👋 I am Martin from France, currently studying at Epitech, I also studied at 逢甲大學 (Feng Chia University) for a year.
-I have strong interests for Artificial Inteligence, Robotics and Embedded software.
+I have strong interests for Artificial Inteligence, Cybersecurity and Embedded software.

 ### Check out some of my projects